Nurse Practitioners: Part of the Solution to the Primary Care Physician Shortage

 • Removing restrictive Nurse Practitioner licensure laws, has been demonstrated in other states to increase primary care access and reduce costs.

 • Less restrictive licensing also has shown an added benefit of attracting more Nurse Practitioners into a state, thus improving economic activity.

 • Almost half the states have stopped the practice of restricting NP licensure.

 In order for Florida to fully take advantage of all the training and skills of Nurse Practitioners, certain legislation must be modernized.

-Removal of continuing restrictive licensure requirements on Nurse Practitioners
+• Removal of physician supervisory licensure requirements on Nurse Practitioners

-Required empanelment of Nurse Practitioners by all Medicaid HMOs and insurance
+• Required empanelment of Nurse Practitioners by all Medicaid HMOs and insurance companies

 The costs to Florida tax payers are nothing, while these changes could potentially save the state billions of dollars per year.

 Allowing autonomous practice for APRNS is projected to:

 · Virtually eliminate primary care shortages in our state